jamesmarlowe/lua-resty-hmac/README.md

 Attempts to sign a message and compare request headers to computed headers.

-In case of success, returns true.
-In case of errors, returns nil with a string describing the error.
+In case of success, returns `true`.
+In case of errors, returns `nil` with a string describing the error.

 [Back to TOC](#table-of-contents)